Is a small business credit card a good option for you and your side hustle?

 Small Business Credit Card with 0% APR

-This card also earns 2% cash back on your first $50,000 in qualified spending every year.
+This card also earns 2% cash back on your first $50,000 in qualified spending every year, then 1%.

 I believe the benefits of applying for a small business credit card for your side hustle far outweigh the negatives.
 Consider your options and the needs of your business, get approved, and get back to work!